A migraine is not just a headache.

-In the past, it was thought migraines were treated by a horrific process known as trepanning, which involved drilling a hole into a person’s skull to release evil spirits.
+In the past, it was thought migraines were best treated by an horrific process known as trepanning, which involved drilling a hole into a person’s skull to release evil spirits.

 Anyone who has ever experienced the extreme pain of a migraine can imagine the lengths people may have been willing to go for a cure in the days before painkillers.

-Nowadays, pain-relieving medications can be taken during an attack or preventative medicine is often prescribed to reduce the likelihood of attacks which often act on the blood vessels in the head.
+Nowadays, pain-relieving medication can be taken during an attack and preventive medicine can prescribed to reduce the likelihood of attacks, which often act on the blood vessels in the head.
 However, many of these medications come with side effects.